companieshouse/ocr-api/README.md

 - Run `docker run -e OCR_TESSERACT_THREAD_POOL_SIZE -e OCR_QUEUE_CAPACITY -e HUMAN_LOG -e LOGLEVEL -e HOST_WHITE_LIST -t -i -p 8080:8080 ocr-api` to run the docker image
 - Alternatively you can create an env file on your machine containing the above variables and reference it in the run command: `docker run --env-file ~/.chs_env/ocr-api/env -t -i -p 8080:8080 ocr-api`

+## Docker CHS Setup

+- Ensure you have [docker-chs-development](https://github.com/companieshouse/docker-chs-development) installed on your local machine
+- Run `./bin/chs-dev modules enable ocr` in the docker chs directory to enable the project.
+- Run `tilt up` to start the service.

+To activate this project in development mode, run the following command before tilting up
+- Run `./bin/chs-dev development enable ocr-api`

+The ocr-api should be assessable via http://api.chs.local/ocr-api/
 ## Tesseract Training data

 This is used by the Tesseract engine to help in the text recognition.
 We store the currently used data within configuration management for consistency and speed of the docker build.